SmitaS1/data_ethics_and_visualization/README.md

 ### Project Overview :

-* Finance : Stock Analysis
+* Finance Domain : Stock Analysis
 The objective of the project is to analyze the Annual and Quaterly Earning Per Share (EPS) in the US stock market-traded stock and also the comparision between the quarterly estimated and reported earnings per share.